MystenLabs/sui/doc/in-progress/object_versions.md

 ## Move Objects

 Sui uses [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp) in its versioning algorithm for objects.
 The use of Lamport timestamps guarantees that versions never get re-used:  The new version for objects touched by a transaction is one greater than the max version among all input objects to the transaction.
 For example, a transaction transferring an object `O` at version `5` using a gas object `G` at version `3` updates both `O` and `G` versions to `1 + max(5, 3) = 6`.

-The relevance of versions for accessing an object as a transaction input changes depending on that object's ownership.
+The relevance of Lamport versions for maintaining the "no (ID, version) re-use" invariant or for accessing an object as a transaction input changes depending on that object's ownership, as detailed in the following sections.

 ### Address-owned Objects

 You must reference address-owned transaction inputs at a specific ID and version.
 When a validator signs a transaction with an owned object input at a specific version, that version of the object is **locked** to that transaction.
 Validators reject requests to sign other transactions that require the same input (same ID and version).

 If `F + 1` validators sign one transaction that takes an object as input, and a different `F + 1` validators sign a different transaction that takes the same object as input, that object (and all the other inputs to both transactions) are **equivocated** meaning they cannot be used for any further transactions in that epoch.
 This is because neither transaction can form a quorum without relying on a signature from a validator that has already committed the object to a different transaction, which it cannot get.
-All locks are reset at the end of the epoch, which frees the objects up once more.
+All locks are reset at the end of the epoch, which frees the objects again.

 Only an object's owner can equivocate it, but this is not a desirable thing to do.
 You can avoid equivocation by carefully managing the versions of address-owned input objects.